Search on ascona-locarno.com

 Combine a finely chopped handful each of the following: Allium ursinum (wild garlic), leaves; Tilia cordata (small-leaved lime), young leaves; flowers of Galium mollugo (hedge bedstraw), Stellaria media (common chickweed), Silene vulgaris (bladder campion), Plantago lanceolata (ribwort plantain) and Taraxacum officinale (common dandelion).
 Add Rumex acetosa (broad-leaved sorrel) and the tips of Vicia sativa (common vetch).
 Garnish with the flowers of Viola Reichenbachiana (early dog-violet), Salvia pratensis (meadow clary) and Lunaria annua (annual honesty).

-For the dressing:
+How to prepare the dressing:

 Extra virgin olive oil, white wine herb vinegar, mustard seeds, a dollop of mayonnaise and natural yoghurt, a pinch of fresh chopped chives, marjoram and oregano from the garden, salt and pepper.